 Should they have visited certain pages of your website?
 Should they have clicked on an ad?
 These are all questions that should be discussed to create qualified lead definitions.

 Don’t Be Afraid to Pivot

 The roofing market changes.
 The needs of your customers change.
 Even the weather can affect roofing market changes.
 So, it would help if you revisited your qualification definitions regularly after they have been established to reflect these changes.

 In-House Marketing vs. Agency for Lead Qualification

 Your first instinct might be to lean towards in-house marketing departments as an ideal solution for lead qualification.
 After all, they have every motive to qualify the lead for your sales team properly.

 In contrast, a marketing agency could have the incentive to push through leads that aren’t legitimate to meet a quota or highlight the impact of their campaigns.
 However, the comparison is more complex than you realize.

 In-house marketers may be incentivized to withhold low-value leads from your sales team, but they also might act in bad faith to amplify their marketing skills.
 It could be easier for them to blame the sales team for failing to convert leads than to take responsibility for not getting enough inquiries.

 On the other hand, a digital marketing agency may have the same political incentive to make themselves look better but provide less access to the process.
 Still, some marketing agencies are better at producing high-quality leads and don’t have to take those measures to prove their worth.

-In the end, it comes down to who you hire, whether in-house or externally.
+Ultimately, it comes down to who you hire, whether in-house or externally.
 A competent marketing agency will produce high-quality roofing leads and vet them to the fullest extent.
-The same can be true of in-house marketers who lack oversized egos or political aspirations.
+The same applies to in-house marketers who lack oversized egos or political aspirations.